The National Council Licensure Examination for Practical Nurses (NCLEX-PN exam) is administered by individual State Boards of Nursing.

 - Health promotion and maintenance: 6-12%

-- Including, but not limited to: aging, data collection, developmental stages, self-care, etc.
+- Including, but not limited to: ageing, data collection, developmental stages, self-care, etc.

 - Integrity, psychosocial: 9-15%